 MCM is a large broker dealer subject to many different complex legal and regulatory requirements.
 As a result, certain of MCM's regulators may from time to time conduct investigations, initiate enforcement proceedings and/or enter into settlements with MCM with respect to issues raised in various investigations.
 MCM complies fully with its regulators in all investigations which may be conducted and in all settlements it may reach.
-As of the date hereof, MCM has no material litigation to disclose as that term is defined under the CEA and the regulations promulgated thereunder.
+Except as indicated below, there have been no material civil, administrative, or criminal proceedings pending, on appeal, or concluded against MCM or its principals in the past five (5) years.